 How to buy a life insurance policy

-1. Decide if you need life insurance coverage
+1. Decide how much coverage you need

 2. Pick a life insurance policy type